Phone: 315-786-3730

 Fax: 315-779-8607

 Dogs, cats and domesticated ferrets must be at least 3 months of age to receive their first rabies vaccination and must have the initial shot no later than 4 months after birth according to New York State Health Law.
-JCPHS offers 4 rabies vaccination clinics each spring at Jefferson County Dog Control, and several clinics each August at various locations throughout Jefferson County.
+JCPHS offers four rabies vaccination clinics each spring at Jefferson County Dog Control, several clinics each August at various locations throughout Jefferson County and two clinics in the fall.

 Rabies is a viral disease which almost always leads to death, unless treatment is given soon after exposure to the virus.
 Only mammals can get rabies.
 Most cases of rabies occurs in skunks, raccoons, bats, coyotes and foxes.